 It depends on how much you’re willing to spend, and what you want from a telescope.
 I’ll cover a few options below.

 Why the 5SE?
 A couple of reasons.
 The biggest one is the most obvious, price.
-Instead of dropping close to a grand for the 8SE, you can save $400 and still have stunning views of the solar system.
+Instead of dropping $1,600 the 8SE, you can save some and still have stunning views of the solar system.
 The money you save going smaller could be spent on more eyepieces or a solar filter to look at the Sun.

 The second is the telescope’s footprint.
 A smaller mirror means an overall smaller telescope.
 Not a crazy size difference, but you can feel it if you’re hauling the telescope to darker skies often.